alipzsh/knowledge-base/sqlInjection.md

-in UNION, the data types in each column must be the same between original and injected queries, so we use `NULL`. if we are getting error (500) response, it means there are more columns of data in the original query, so we have to add more NULL columns to our injected one.
+in UNION, the data types in each column must be the same between original and injected queries, so we use `NULL` if/because we don't know the type.

+a 500 response code shows there are more columns of data in the original query. so, add more `NULL` columns.

 ![UNION](shots/sqlUNION.png)